jgaa/shinysocks/README.md

 therefore I'm spending a few hours writing my own.

 ## Current State
-The project is currently under initial development.
+The project is currently in maintainance mode.
+It just works.

 The SOCKS server works for SOCKS 4, 4a and 5 under Linux and Windows (compiled under Windows 7 with Visual